Premises Liability FAQ

 Q: If someone falls and hurts herself on a hotel's premises, does she have any recourse against the hotel?

 A: A hotel might be liable if someone slips or trips and fall on hotel premises.
-For example, if someone slips on spilled food or drink in a hotel bar or restaurant, snow and ice that has not been cleared from a walkway, or on wet tile floors or other slick surfaces, the hotel might be liable if it knew or should have known about the danger and failed to warn visitors or clean it up.
-A hotel could also be liable if someone is injured because of a design or building flaw (such as steps that are too steep), or due to the hotel's failure to light an area properly.
+For example, if someone slips on spilled food or drink in a hotel bar or restaurant, snow and ice that has not been cleared from a walkway, or on wet tile floors or other slick surfaces, the hotel might be liable.
+The hotel staff would have to have known or should have known about the danger and failed to warn visitors or clean it up.

 Q: Can a hotel be held responsible if someone is the victim of a crime at or near the hotel?